will666/Toucan/README.md

 Google Images Based application for Mac OS X

 ###Note
-This Cocoa/Ojective-C app is outdated and is here for potention inspiration purpose.
+This Cocoa/Ojective-C app is outdated and is here for posterity.